Local explosions and extinction in continuous-state branching processes with logistic competition: Proofs of the main results

+Denote by $(L_t^Z,t\geq 0)$ and $(L_t^V,t\geq 0)$ the local times at $\infty$ and $0$ respectively of the processes $Z$ and $V$.
+We are going to show that they have the same law by establishing that their inverse local times have the same Laplace exponent.

-\end{proof} Blumenthal and Getoor in \cite{zbMATH03205726} have shown how the $\theta$-potential operators of the local time of a general\footnote{The processes $Z$ and $V$ being Feller with compact state space $[0,\infty]$, they fall into the class studied in \cite{zbMATH03205726}} Markov process can be associated to a specific family of $\theta$-excessive functions and how one can relate the Laplace exponent of the inverse local time to this family.
-In our setting, dealing first with the process $V$, we define for any $\theta>0$, within the notation of \cite{zbMATH03205726},
+We will apply some fundamental results due to Blumenthal and Getoor, see \cite{zbMATH03205726}, explaining how the $\theta$-potential operators of the local time of a Hunt process\footnote{The processes $Z$ and $V$ being Feller with compact state space $[0,\infty]$, they belong to this class.} can be associated to a specific family of $\theta$-excessive functions and how one can relate the Laplace exponent of the inverse local time to this family.